tqandrade/snmp-fiberhome/README.md

 ## getOnuIndexList()

 **Description:** Returns a list with the index of all authorized ONUs in OLT.
+If unable to connect to OLT, the return is `false`.

 **Function signature:**